manishsinghmf/solana-dapp/README.md

 [React Hot Toast Documentation](https://react-hot-toast.com/)

 ## Maintainers and Contributions
-This project is maintained by Manish.
-Contributions are welcome!
-Please follow the CONTRIBUTING.md guidelines.
+This project is maintained by [Manish](https://github.com/manishsinghmf).
+Contributions are welcome!.

 ## License